ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/TutorialsDojo-ReviewMode-3.md

 **- Use API Gateway in conjunction with Lambda and turn on the caching on frequently accessed data and enable DynamoDB global replication.**

-**Amazon DynamoDB Accelerator (DAX)** is a fully managed, highly available, in-memory cache for DynamoDB that delivers up to a 10x performance improvement – from milliseconds to microseconds – even at millions of requests per second.
-DAX does all the heavy lifting required to add in-memory acceleration to your DynamoDB tables, without requiring developers to manage cache invalidation, data population, or cluster management.
+==**Amazon DynamoDB Accelerator (DAX)** is a fully managed, highly available, in-memory cache for DynamoDB that delivers up to a 10x performance improvement – from milliseconds to microseconds – even at millions of requests per second.
+DAX does all the heavy lifting required to add in-memory acceleration to your DynamoDB tables, without requiring developers to manage cache invalidation, data population, or cluster management.==

 ![img](TutorialsDojo-ReviewMode-3.assets/ddb_as_set_read_1.png)